 - Online: Go to the DC Health Link website and click on the plan category that applies to you (Individual and Family, Small Business or Employee).
 You will have to create an account to begin the enrollment process.
 You can email firstname.lastname@example.org if you have questions about getting started.

-You can also call customer service at 855-532-5465 and request over-the-phone help from a certified assistor free of charge.
+You can also call customer service at 855-532-5465 and request over-the-phone help from a certified assistor for free.
 These impartial experts can help you and your family understand your options, walk you through the enrollment process and determine your eligibility for financial assistance.

 What is covered, and how much will it cost?

 Coverage and cost depend on where you live, the type of plan you choose, your household income and the age and disability status of you and your family.
 If you qualify for Medicaid, you will be able to get free or low-cost coverage and may not need to worry about premiums or copays, depending on your level of income.
 All DC Health Link plans cover 10 “essential” benefits, including:

 - Pregnancy, maternity and newborn care

 - Mental health services (including counseling)